reservoirpy/reservoirpy/README.md

     W = W * (spectral_radius / original_spectral_radius) # rescale W to reach the requested spectral radius
     ```

-(2. bis) Or use the tools available in mat_gen.py for automatic generation method:
+2. (Or use the tools available in mat_gen.py for automatic generation method.)

     ```python
     import mat_gen